Queen Victoria: The Petite Powerhouse

 The Girl Who Became Queen

 As deaths in the royal family unexpectedly cleared the line of succession, the young princess became the most likely future monarch.
-Her mother and Conroy reportedly hoped that when she inherited the crown, they would govern through her.
+Her mother and Conroy hoped that when she inherited the crown, they would govern through her, but they were incredibly wrong.

-Standing just under five feet tall, she would reign for more than sixty-three years, becoming one of the most consequential monarchs in British history.
+Standing just under five feet tall, Queen Victoria would reign for more than sixty-three years, becoming one of the most consequential monarchs in British history.
 She survived multiple assassination attempts, remained highly visible to the public, and ruled through an era of enormous change.

-Many know her today for popularizing the white wedding dress.
-That was the smallest part of her legacy.
+Many know her today for popularizing the white wedding dress, but that was just a small part of her legacy in comparison.

 Queen Victoria in her coronation jewels sourced from The Court Jeweler.